List of Recreational Roads in Texas: Recreational Road 255

 Recreational Road 255 is located in Tyler, Jasper, and Newton counties, in the southeastern region of Texas.
 The highway is approximately 56.6 mi long, and travels through mainly rural areas in the northern portion of the three counties.
 RE 255 begins at an intersection with US 69 in Tyler County, near the city of Colmesneil.
 The route travels through rural farmland in northern Tyler County, where it intersects numerous county roads before it crosses the Neches River into Jasper County.
 The roadway intersects SH 63 and US 96, and helps form part of the Sam Rayburn Dam.
 The road passes through several small communities while in Jasper County.
-The route continues into Newton County, where it intersects SH 87 and travels through additional forested rural areas before terminating at an intersection with Farm to Market Road 692 (FM 692), near the Louisiana border.
+The route continues into Newton County, where it intersects SH 87 and travels through additional forested rural areas before terminating at an intersection with Farm to Market Road 692 (FM 692), near the Louisiana state line.
 RE 255 provides access to much of the southern portion of Angelina National Forest, the Sam Rayburn Reservoir, and the Toledo Bend Reservoir.
 The highway also provides access to several small recreational areas along both lakes.

 Recreational Road 255 began as Farm to Market Road 255, with the first section of the route being designated in 1945.
 Throughout the 1950s and the 1960s, FM 255 was extended multiple times, with the final extension being made in early 1970.
 The first stretch of RE 255 was designated over FM 255 on April 1, 1970, creating the first Recreational Road.
 The highway was extended three more times in the 1970s, completely replacing FM 255.

+Recreational Road 255 Spur

 FM 255 had a short spur that was designated in 1970, and was transferred over to RE 255 in 1974 when the main route was replaced.
 RE 255 Spur was canceled in 1979.